cs50nestm/cs50labs/magic/README.md

 When we have a need to use a number in a program whose value is never going to change, it's considered good design to use a constant.

 Let's take an example.
 What if we wrote a program that uses the number 3.14.
-Some people might recognize this as PI, but others may not be sure what this number represents.
+Some people might recognize this as Pi, but others may not be sure what this number represents.

-To improve the readability of our code, we could define PI as a constant.
+To improve the readability of our code, we could define Pi as a constant.

-A program with PI defined as a constant could look like this:
+A program with Pi defined as a constant could look like this:

 ```c
 #include <cs50.h>